Skip to main content

 Our San Francisco service area covers every neighborhood inside the city limits, from Fisherman's Wharf, North Beach, and the Embarcadero in the northeast, through Chinatown, Russian Hill, Nob Hill, and the Financial District, south through SoMa, Mid-Market, the Tenderloin, and Hayes Valley, into the Mission District, the Castro, Noe Valley, Bernal Heights, and the Excelsior, west through Pacific Heights, Japantown, the Marina, and Cow Hollow, and out west through the Richmond District along Clement and Geary and the Sunset District along Irving, Noriega, and Taraval to the ocean.
 We service restaurants in the Pacific Renaissance Plaza area of Chinatown, the Ferry Building and Embarcadero corridor, the Moscone Center and Yerba Buena restaurant cluster in SoMa, the Mission Street and Valencia Street corridors, the Fillmore and Japantown strips, the Clement Street and inner Geary dim sum and seafood cluster, the Irving Street and Taraval Street outer Sunset corridor, and the dense Tenderloin pho and West African strip.
 Catering kitchens, ghost kitchens, school and university dining at San Francisco State, City College of San Francisco, USF, and SFUSD, hospital food service at UCSF, CPMC, and Saint Francis Memorial, senior living dining rooms, hotel restaurants, and event-catering operations across the city are all welcome on the same route.

-Our average emergency response time for San Francisco restaurants is under four hours during business hours and under six hours during off-peak times, with city-traffic-aware routing that accounts for the realities of moving a truck through Chinatown, SoMa, the Mission, and the Marina during peak hours.
-When you call our emergency line, a dispatcher confirms your address and container status immediately, then routes the next available driver as a priority stop.
-Whether you are in Chinatown, North Beach, Fisherman's Wharf, SoMa, the Mission, the Castro, Hayes Valley, the Marina, the Richmond, or the Sunset, we work to get a truck to you the same business day.
-Emergency pickups include the same digital manifest documentation as scheduled service, so your compliance records stay clean even when the call is unplanned.
-If a container is actively overflowing into a back alley or sidewalk, we prioritize containment on arrival before beginning the pumping process, which protects you from an SFPUC FOG violation and an SFDPH follow-up inspection.
-SFPUC enforcement is aggressive on grease discharge into the combined sewer system, so a documented emergency response often makes the difference between a warning letter and a formal citation.
+Our routing is built for the reality of moving a truck through Chinatown, SoMa, the Mission, and the Marina at peak hours, so an emergency call gets handled with that traffic in mind.
+When you reach the emergency line, the dispatcher takes your address and container status on the spot and assigns the next available driver as a priority stop.
+From Chinatown, North Beach, and Fisherman's Wharf to SoMa, the Mission, the Castro, Hayes Valley, the Marina, the Richmond, and the Sunset, we work to reach you the same business day.
+The visit carries the same digital manifest as scheduled service, so your records stay clean even on an unplanned call.
+If the container is overflowing into a back alley or onto the sidewalk, the driver contains it before pumping, which protects you from an SFPUC FOG violation and an SFDPH follow-up, and because SFPUC enforces grease discharge into the combined sewer system aggressively, that documented response often decides whether you get a warning letter or a formal citation.

 Yes.
-We hold a current California Department of Food and Agriculture Inedible Kitchen Grease (CDFA IKG) transporter license, which is the state requirement under California Code of Regulations Title 3 Section 1180 for any company that picks up, transports, or processes used cooking oil in California.
-The license is recognized by the San Francisco Department of Public Health Environmental Health Branch and by the San Francisco Public Utilities Commission's FOG Source Control Program, and our CDFA license number is displayed in the footer of every page on this site and on every manifest we issue.
-Every used cooking oil load we collect in San Francisco is documented with a CDFA-compliant digital manifest that lists pickup address, date, time, gallons collected, and driver name, and we keep that record on file in case SFDPH, SFPUC, or San Francisco Public Works inspectors request proof.
-The oil we collect goes to permitted rendering and biodiesel feedstock processors, never to landfill, the storm drain, or the combined sewer system.
-SFPUC FOG enforcement in San Francisco is among the strictest in California because of the combined sewer overflow risk during wet weather, and our manifest trail is built to stand up to that level of scrutiny.
-We also carry comprehensive general liability and commercial vehicle insurance as required by the state, the city, and the county.
+California Code of Regulations Title 3, Section 1180 requires any company that picks up, transports, or processes used cooking oil in the state to hold a California Department of Food and Agriculture Inedible Kitchen Grease (CDFA IKG) transporter license, and ours is current.
+The San Francisco Department of Public Health Environmental Health Branch and the San Francisco Public Utilities Commission's FOG Source Control Program both recognize it, and the license number appears in the footer of every page here and on every manifest we issue.
+Each load we collect in the city is documented on a CDFA-compliant digital manifest listing pickup address, date, time, gallons collected, and driver name, held on file for whenever SFDPH, SFPUC, or San Francisco Public Works inspectors ask.
+The oil goes only to permitted rendering and biodiesel feedstock processors, never a landfill, storm drain, or the combined sewer system.
+Because SFPUC enforces FOG among the strictest in California, driven by the combined sewer overflow risk in wet weather, our manifest trail is built to hold up to that scrutiny, and we carry the general liability and commercial vehicle insurance the state, city, and county require.

 Still on the fence?